YgorNogueira/ColorFlipperJS/README.md

 # ColorFlipperJS
-A color flipper built with HTML, CSS and JavaScript
+A color flipper built with HTML, CSS and JavaScript.